LOLITA ANALYSIS - PART SIX

 In the screenplay, when Humbert reaches the hospital there is no Nurse Fromkiss with whom to deal, instead Mary Lore is there, and a Doctor Blue.
 Humbert calls for Lolita.
 Mary Lore says he knows perfectly well her uncle came for her.
 She explains to the doctor that Humbert is sick, doesn't know what he's saying, and that she had been warned the stepfather had a feud with the rest of the family.
 Humbert yells it's a lie, tries to grasp Mary, and we cut to his psychiatrist speaking about how Humbert spent months searching for Lolita, finally going to a sanatorium for his heart and mental condition.
 Eventually he was able to check out and return to Beardsley College.

 In the book, Humbert arrives at the hospital already aware that Lolita has checked out with "Uncle Gustave".
-He tries to beat up the doctor, clamors for Mary Lore who isn't there.
-He is presented with Lolita's books and a folded tartan lap robe (he had brought Lolita), becomes aware of a policeman in the hallway, meekly signs the symbolic receipt and leaves rather than making a false move and having to explain a life of crime.
+He tries to beat up the doctor, and clamors for Mary Lore who isn't there.
+He is presented with Lolita's books and a folded tartan lap robe that he had brought Lolita.
+Becoming aware of a policeman in the hallway, he meekly signs the symbolic receipt and leaves rather than making a false move that attract the policeman and then having to explain a life of crime.

 A magnificent scene.
 It is heart-rending when it shouldn't be, when you don't want it to be, and there are a couple of reasons why, apart from James Mason being as incredible an actor as he is.